This page may contain affiliate links. Learn More.

 Fall garden tasks can set your spring up for amazing success.
 I love how loamy and moist my soil is when I prep the garden and prepare the yard for winter.
 There are a few things you can do now to save you a ton of headaches later.

-Removing the seeds and roots before the winter will help your weeding next year to be so much easier.
+Removing the seeds and roots before the winter will help weeding next year be so much easier.
 Weed the garden and yard on a nice morning after a good rain shower so you can get as much of the roots as possible.
-Spending time weeding regularly in fall will enable you to get the weeds out before winter sets in.
+Spending time weeding regularly in the fall will enable you to get the weeds out before winter sets in.